-Pipeline and Civil have extensive experience chlorinating water transmission and network pipelines.
+Pipeline & Civil have extensive experience chlorinating water transmission and network pipelines.

 Before water pipelines can be brought into service following construction or repair, they are filled with chlorinated water to achieve a minimum concentration.
 Our work method statements will clearly outline dosing requirements, transport and storage, use of PPE such as eye protection, face masks and gloves and the availability of running water or eye wash facilities.
 During filling of the pipeline, hoses and other potential leak points will be attended at all times.